 What are your current work conditions?

-How do you balance child rearing and your career?
+How did you balance child rearing and your career?

 What is your advice to young women entering your specific field?

 “Experience as many aspects of our field as possible to gain a broad perspective on what you can use at your workplace.
 Also: create your own business or work style.”

 What are your interests outside the culinary field?